Home / Advanced Search

 Nouri Sabrina1,*, Abderrahmane Ghezal1, Said Abboudi2, Pierre Spiteri3

-FDMP-Fluid Dynamics & Materials Processing, Vol.14, No.2, pp. 121-135, 2018, DOI: 10.3970/fdmp.2018.02045
+FDMP-Fluid Dynamics & Materials Processing, Vol.14, No.2, pp. 121-135, 2018, DOI:10.3970/fdmp.2018.02045

 Abstract This paper deals with the numerical study of heat and mass transfer occurring in a cavity filled with a low Prandtl number liquid.
 The model includes the momentum, energy and mass balance equations.
 These equations are discretized by a finite volume technique and solved in the framework of a custom SIMPLER method developed in FORTRAN.
 The effect of the problem characteristic parameters, namely the Lewis and Prandtl numbers, on the instability of the flow and related solute distribution is studied for positive and negative thermal and solutal buoyancy forces ratio.
-Nusselt and Sherwood numbers are derived for values of the… More >
+Nusselt and Sherwood numbers are More >

 • Open Access